Frequently asked questions

 - The full width of the path must be kept clear and visible at all times.

 c) Plough a byway or an unclassified county road at all.

 As a last resort, we would have to serve Statutory Notice on the farmer.
 This would legally oblige him/her to reinstate the line of the path, within a specified time limit.
 If this was unsuccessful, then we would then carry out the necessary works, and recover the full cost (including officer time) from the farmer.
 If the problem recurred, it could mean an appearance in court, a fine or even imprisonment.

-We make every effort to foster and sustain good relationships with local landowners and farmers.
+We make every effort to encourage and sustain good relationships with local landowners and farmers.
 We can help by promoting public awareness of rights and responsibilities and by encouraging the farmers to fulfil their legal obligations.

 It is much easier to restore a Right of Way, at the time of seed sowing than for us to have to cut down a path through a grown crop.

 It is an offence to plant crops, with the exception of hay and silage, across a Public Right of Way.

 This is a sign intended to deter you from using the Public Right of Way (for example, a sign saying ‘Private’ or ‘Bull in field’) at the point where a path enters a field.
 Such notices should be reported immediately to the Highway Authority.
 They are illegal on paths shown on the definitive map.